The Modern Marketer’s Guide to Marketing Automation

-Chat Marketing helps fuel the entire funnel, and automate it.
-Through a variety of opt-in tools (known as GrowthTools) and ManyChat’s drag n drop workflow builder, you can achieve three important automation tactics:
+ManyChat’s Chat Marketing helps fuel and automate the entire funnel.
+Through a variety of opt-in tools (known as GrowthTools) and ManyChat’s drag and drop workflow builder, you can achieve three crucial automation operations:

 - Build a contact database by funneling leads from all your channels into one place for nurturing.

-- Create highly targeted, personalized and timely interactions with leads.
+- Create highly targeted, personalized, and timely interactions with leads.